 Insights

 Fair AI customer support pricing has a few consistent characteristics.

-It doesn't require a six-figure commitment to get started.
-Enterprise-only pricing with mandatory annual contracts is a signal that the vendor isn't confident you'll see value fast enough to renew month-to-month.
+It does not require a six-figure commitment to get started.
+Enterprise-only pricing with mandatory annual contracts is a signal the vendor is not confident you will see value fast enough to renew month to month.

 FAQs

 Pricing is where strategy meets reality.
-You can build a compelling internal case for AI support automation, get buy-in, and then watch it fall apart because the pricing model doesn't deliver the cost savings you projected.
+You can build a compelling internal case for AI support automation, get buy-in, and then watch it fall apart because the pricing model does not deliver the savings you projected.

-The tools that earn their place in your stack are the ones where the pricing logic and the product logic point in the same direction: fewer tickets resolved manually, lower cost per resolution, and a support operation that scales without scaling your headcount.
+The tools that earn their place in your stack are the ones where you can check the math: a meter you can count, tiers you can read, and a bill you can predict.
+Fewer tickets handled manually, lower cost per resolution, and a support operation that scales without scaling your headcount.

-That's what you should be paying for.
-Make sure the contract says the same thing.
+That is what you should be paying for.
+Make sure the invoice says the same thing.

+Insights